spatie/eloquent-sortable/README.md

 To add sortable behaviour to your model you must:<br />
 1. specify that the model will conform to ```Spatie\EloquentSortable\Sortable```<br />
 2. use the trait ```Spatie\EloquentSortable\SortableTrait```<br />
-3. specify which column will be used as the ordercolumn<br />
+3. specify which column will be used as the order column<br />

 ### Example